mdiannna/DontAllergy/README.md

 And yes, don't forget about our [demo video](https://drive.google.com/open?id=1I6iImwuLXrZ4NC_W1MWbF63KSrEXRXXn) which we submitted pretty close to the deadline :) .

 Next, huh, waiting for the final results?...
-Did we get in the finals?
+Did we get in the finals?...
 Not yet.
 We received an email with a demo request from the judges.
 It means we had to deploy the website.
 Easy, right?
 Well, not exactly.
 It took us more than 6 hours to deploy the project on heroku, but after all, we did it!
 And one more skill aquired :).